 If you're reading these and thinking 'I don't have any such management experience,' scroll to the end, I have an example for how to reframe a project failure so it still works for a manger interview.

-1. The talent failure
+1. The talent retention failure

 You lost someone you should have kept.